JerwuQu/wlines/README.md

 ### Download

-A compiled binary for the latest commit can always be found in [Github Actions](https://github.com/JerwuQu/wlines/actions).
+~~A compiled binary for the latest commit can always be found in [Github Actions](https://github.com/JerwuQu/wlines/actions)~~.

+Apparently even Github Actions binaries expire, see the [Releases page](https://github.com/JerwuQu/wlines/releases) instead.

 ### Usage